guemax/Advocator/README.md

 > Latin: advocator, advocatoris *m* = assistent, backer

 *Advocator* is an add-on providing extended latin support for Anki 2.x.
-Is is based on the *[Latin Support](https://ankiweb.net/shared/info/1548612994)* add-on, created by Péter Dimitrov back in 2018.
+Is is based on the *[Latin Support](https://ankiweb.net/shared/info/1548612994)* add-on, created by Péter Dimitrov.

 ## Features